camfindlay/nzgoal-se/pages/policy-principles.md

 (b) to the greatest extent practicable, using existing version control systems and source code repository platforms to allow for discussion and improvement of released software [^6]; and

-(c) being accessible publicly online; and
+(c) publicly released and accessible online; and

-(d) using existing, freely available software to interact with the released source code.
+(d) using existing, freely available software to interact with the released software source code.

+(the **Open Access and Licensing Principle**).

 ##### 15